billywonka341/Document-Management-System/README.md

      define('EMAIL_PORT', 587); // or 465 depending on your SMTP server
      ```

-   - Configure Auth Email in `config.php` to Delete and Upload Documents (Must):
+   - Configure Auth Email in `config.php` to allow Delete and Upload Documents for this User (Must):
      ```php
      define('auth_email', 'user@example.com');
      ```